HCL-TECH-SOFTWARE/domino-backup/docs/backup-providers/veeam/concept.md

 command="powershell.exe c:/domino/veeam/DominoRestore.ps1" ssh-rsa AAAAB3NzaC1yc2EAAA...
 ```

-`Note:` OpenSSH requires strict permission on the authorizied_keys.
+`Note:` OpenSSH requires strict permission on the authorized_keys.
 Make sure the file is only readable by admins and the user

 ## Configuration File